Websoft9/websoft9/docker/w9gitea/README.md

 From official Gitea image, and:

 - Add docker-library to this image
-- Complete install wizard automaticlly by enviroment INSTALL_LOC
+- Complete install wizard automaticlly by enviroment INSTALL_LOCK
 - Create admin credential by admin cli
 - Disable user register
 - Disable Gravatar